FuzionDragon/Tracker/README.md

 ### Usage

-Due to limitations of Rust programs only being able to affect its own environment and not the users shell, scripts or certain other commands are needed for.
+Due to limitations of Rust programs only being able to affect its own environment and not the users shell, scripts or certain other commands are needed for more environmental functionality.

-This also helps with flexibility of using the tool in scripts.
+With that in mind the tool has been made with simple outputs which helps with flexibility of using the tool in scripts.

+Some scripts found in the project root which I use.

-This example uses awk and fzf, allowing interactive picking of marked directories to cd into.
+You can have an interactive picking of marked directories to cd into.

 ```bash
 !/path/to/shell